fordicus/AI-RnD-Kit/README.md

 ### 📐 Ruleset Overview

-We apply a unified ruleset (`RULESET.md`) for programming and documentation,
-which is updated and expanded as needed.
+We apply a unified ruleset (`RULESET.md`) for programming and documentation, which is updated and expanded as needed.
 These rules ensure consistency when collaborating with AI agents or humans.

 ### 🗂️ fs_to_html.py

-A utility to convert the current project directory structure into an interactive HTML file (`REPO_STRUCT.html`), respecting `.gitignore`-style rules.
+A utility to convert the current project directory structure into an interactive HTML file (`REPO_STRUCT.html`), respecting `.gitignore`-style rules specified in `fs_to_html.ignore`.

 **How to run:**